-Financial statements for the year ended 31 December 2023 Notes to the financial statements (All amounts expressed in thousands Qatari Riyals ('000) unless otherwise stated)
+For the year ended 31 December 2023 (All amounts expressed in thousands Qatari Riyals ('000) unless otherwise stated)

 1. CORPORATE INFORMATION AND ACTIVITIES

 Qatar Aluminum Manufacturing Company Q.P.S.C. (the "Company" or "QAMCO") is registered and incorporated in Qatar with commercial registration number 126659 as a Public Qatari Shareholding Company by its founding shareholder, QatarEnergy.
 The Company is listed in the Qatar Stock Exchange and is governed by the provisions of the Qatar Commercial Companies Law No. 11 of 2015, and the regulations of Qatar Financial Markets Authority and Qatar Stock Exchange.